opensearch-project/project-website/_community_members/pmprasad.md

 redirect_from: '/authors/pmprasad/'
 ---

-**Praveen Mohan Prasad** is a search specialist with data science expertise who actively researches and experiments with using machine Learning to improve search relevance.
-Praveen helps clients implement and operationalize strategies to improve search experience.
+**Praveen Mohan Prasad** is a search specialist with data science expertise who actively researches and experiments with using machine learning to improve search relevance.
+Praveen helps clients implement and operationalize strategies to improve the search experience.